-The District is generally exempt from federal and state income taxes under Section 115 of the Internal Revenue Code and a similar provision of state law.
+The District is generally exempt from federal and state income taxes under Section 115 of the IRC and a similar provision of state law.
 The Foundation is exempt from federal income tax under Section 501(c)(3).
-Both the District and the Foundation are subject to federal income tax on any unrelated business taxable income.
+Both the District and Foundation are subject to federal income tax on any unrelated business taxable income.

-Note 2: Indigent Care
+Note 2.
+Indigent Care

 As discussed in Note 1, the primary purpose of the District is to provide medical services to residents of Maverick County.
 This is done through support of indigent care programs at area medical providers.
-As part of its mission of providing indigent care to citizens of Maverick County, the District participates in the Medicaid Section 1115(a) Waiver program; a program designed to benefit hospitals that service low income and indigent patients.
+As part of its mission of providing indigent care to citizens of Maverick County, the District participates in the Medicaid Section 1115(a) Waiver program; a program designed to benefit hospitals that service low-income and indigent patients.
 As part of the program, certain governmental entities, including hospital districts, advance funds which are matched with federal funding.
 Based on specific requirements, all funds are then disbursed to providers throughout Texas.
-In connection with this program, the District recognized expense of approximately \$1,479,000 and \$1,945,000 for the years ended August 31, 2023 and 2022, respectively.
+In connection with this program, the District recognized expense of approximately \$2,464,000 and \$1,479,000 for the years ended August 31, 2024 and 2023, respectively.

-Note 3: Deposits and Investment Income
+Note 3.
+Deposits and Investment Income